pyrogram/pyrogram/docs/source/start/BasicUsage.rst

             text="Hi there!
 I'm using Pyrogram"
         )

-.. seealso:: For a complete list of the available methods have a look at the :obj:`pyrogram.Client` class.
+.. seealso:: For a complete list of the available methods have a look at the :class:`Client <pyrogram.Client>` class.

 .. _using-raw-functions: